Ramakrishna (2004 Kannada film): Cast

+Production

+The film's final schedule was held at Srirangapatna.

 Soundtrack

 The music was composed by S. A. Rajkumar and lyrics written by K. Kalyan.
 A total of 6 tracks have been composed for the film and the audio rights brought by Manoranjan Audio.
 "Halli Haadu" and "Muguthi Muthu" were reused from Rajkumar's own songs "Komma Komma" (Nuvvu Vastavani; Telugu) and "Mookuthi Muthazhagu" (Kannupadapoguthaiya; Tamil) respectively.